fabric/fabric/sites/docs/upgrading.rst

     * - ``utils.indent`` for indenting/wrapping text (uncommonly used)
       - Pending
       - Not ported yet; ideally we'll just vendor a third party lib in Invoke.
+    * - ``reboot`` for rebooting and reconnecting to a remote system
+      - Removed
+      - No equivalent has been written for modern Fabric; now that the connection/client objects are made explicit, one can simply instantiate a new object with the same parameters (potentially with sufficient timeout parameters to get past the reboot, if one doesn't want to manually call something like `time.sleep`.)

+        There is a small chance it will return if there appears to be enough need; if so, it's likely to be a more generic reconnection related `.Connection` method, where the user is responsible for issuing the restart shell command via `.Connnection.sudo` themselves.

 .. _upgrading-networking: